Congratulations! You are about to graduate from grilling dogs and burgers to the age-old art of smoking meat.

 Six Areas to Compare Before Buying a New Pellet Grill/Smoker

-There are six areas you should look at in your search for the best pellet smoker to match your individual needs:
+There are six areas you should look at in your search for the best pellet smokers to match your individual needs:

 The Pellet Delivery System